nicholasaird/HeadFirstDesignPatterns/README.md

 ## Building

-There is no main(), but you can run the checks and test by typing the following at a terminal:
+There is no main(), but you can run the checks and tests by typing the following at a terminal:

 ```shell